2 Hours / 2 CEs

 • Intended Audience

-This advanced training is designed for mid-career professionals who are dedicated to supporting transgender and nonbinary (TNB) youth.
-The program is tailored for individuals seeking to deepen their expertise and enhance their skills in creating inclusive, affirming, and supportive environments for TNB youth.
-Participants typically work in healthcare, education, counseling, advocacy, or policy roles, and are committed to advancing LGBTQIA+ rights and well-being across a variety of professional settings.
+This training is intended for professionals dedicated to supporting transgender and nonbinary (TNB) youth who are seeking advanced knowledge and practical skills to create inclusive, affirming, and supportive environments.
+It is most relevant for those specializing in healthcare, education, counseling, advocacy, or policy work with youth populations, and for individuals committed to advancing LGBTQIA+ rights and well-being.

 • Experience Level